Line Islands: Time zone realignment

-On 23 December 1994, the Republic of Kiribati announced a change of time zone for the Line Islands, to take effect 31 December 1994.
+On 23 December 1994, the Republic of Kiribati announced a change of time zone for the Line Islands, to take effect from 31 December 1994.
 This adjustment effectively moved the International Date Line more than 1000 km to the east within Kiribati, which placed all of Kiribati on the Asian or western side of the date line, despite the fact that Millennium Island's longitude of 150 degrees west corresponds to UTC−10:00 rather than to its official time zone of UTC+14:00.
 Millennium Island is now at the same time as the Hawaiian Islands (Hawaii–Aleutian Time Zone), but one day ahead.
 This move made Millennium Island (then Caroline Island) the easternmost land in the earliest time zone (by some definitions, the easternmost point on Earth), and one of the first points of land which saw sunrise on 1 January 2000 – at 5:43 am, as measured by local time.

-The stated reason for the move was the fulfilment of a campaign promise that Kiribati President Teburoro Tito had made to eliminate the confusion caused by Kiribati straddling the Date Line and therefore being constantly in two different days.
-However, Kiribati officials were not reluctant to attempt to capitalise on the nation's new status as owners of the first land to see sunrise in 2000.
+The move was the fulfilment of a campaign promise by Kiribati President Teburoro Tito.
+Previously, the country straddled the Date Line, thus being constantly in two different days.
+Kiribati officials later capitalised on the nation's new status as owners of the first land to see sunrise in 2000.
 Other Pacific nations, including Tonga and New Zealand's Chatham Islands, protested the move, objecting that it interfered with their own claims to be the first land to see dawn in the year 2000.

 In 1999, to further capitalise upon the massive public interest in celebrations marking the arrival of the year 2000, Caroline Island was officially renamed Millennium Island.
 Although the island is uninhabited, a special celebration was held there to mark the occasion.
 It featured performances by native Kiribati entertainers and was attended by Kiribati's President Tito.
 Over 70 Kiribati singers and dancers travelled to Millennium Island from the capital, South Tarawa, accompanied by approximately 25 journalists.
 The celebration, which was broadcast worldwide by satellite, had an estimated audience size of as many as one billion viewers.